FedRAMP 20x — Program reference

 The architectural decisions are load-bearing.
 KSI emission requires that infrastructure state be readable, not narrated.
 Teams whose compliance posture is currently maintained in spreadsheets and institutional knowledge will need to invest in infrastructure-derived control state before they can move at 20x cadence — regardless of which vendor they choose for the tooling layer.

 The machine-readable package mandate is the forcing function.
-RFC-0024's September 30 deadline applies to all CSPs, Rev 5 and 20x alike.
-Even organizations not pursuing 20x in the immediate term need to be ready to emit the new package format.
+RFC-0024's package mandate applies to all CSPs, Rev 5 and 20x alike.
+The rollout timeline was revised into 2027 and folded into CR26, but the direction is set — even organizations not pursuing 20x in the immediate term need to be ready to emit the new package format.

 The cadence change is the bigger operational shift.
 Three-day persistent validation eliminates the quarterly sprint of evidence assembly.
 The right ConMon investment now is in the emission pipeline, not in better tools for the old monthly cycle.